Emurasoft/excel-csv-import-help/en.md

 1. Export type dropdown

-    Choose between downloading the exported CSV file or copying the result from a text box.
-The File option is disabled on Excel for Mac and Excel for iPad because the save as dialog box does not appear on those platforms.
+    Choose between copying the result from a text box or downloading the exported CSV file.
+The File option is only available for Excel Online because the "save as" dialog box does not appear on desktop platforms.

 <img src="https://raw.githubusercontent.com/Emurasoft/excel-csv-import-help/master/images/export/encoding.png?raw=true" width="350px" />